-3.20 There are multiple factors which could be considered when evaluating interconnector projects.
-The foremost are social economic welfare, capital costs and impact on constraint

-- costs.
-Constraint costs refer to GB network congestion costs borne by GB consumers as a result of interconnection. - 3.21 SEW, CAPEX and Attributable Constraint Costs (ACC) are the most significant criteria for identifying the optimal level of interconnection.
-Therefore, these factors will be used in the analysis to determine the economically optimal level of interconnection. - 3.22 Two further factors that will be analysed and have some accompanying commentary in the NOA report are changes in carbon emissions and use of Renewable Energy Sources (RES).
+- 3.21 There are multiple factors which could be considered when evaluating interconnector projects.
+The foremost are social economic welfare, capital costs and impact on constraint costs.
+Constraint costs refer to GB network congestion costs borne by GB consumers as a result of interconnection. - 3.22 SEW, CAPEX and Attributable Constraint Costs (ACC) are the most significant criteria for identifying the optimal level of interconnection.
+Therefore, these factors will be used in the analysis to determine the economically optimal level of interconnection. - 3.23 Two further factors that will be analysed and have some accompanying commentary in the NOA report are changes in carbon emissions and use of Renewable Energy Sources (RES).
 These indicators are intended to aid understanding of interconnection's potential impact to meeting GB's climate change goals.
 They will not be used to optimise the interconnection presented.
-This is due to the complexity of combining Carbon/RES estimates with welfare and cost, especially where modelled welfare is already influenced by such factors through RES incentives and the European Trading System capping carbon emissions. - 3.23 Carbon costs: modelling facilities allow for the extraction of total carbon emissions resulting from particular market states under different scenarios, thus the carbon savings or increases associated with various levels of interconnection can be presented with commentary. - 3.24 RES integration: modelling facilities allow for the investigation of the impact of interconnection on renewable generation.
-This can be reviewed through investigating the reduction or increase in renewable generation curtailment driven by the optimal level of interconnection being in place in future years, rather than the currently forecast level.
+This is due to the complexity of combining Carbon/RES estimates with welfare costs, especially where modelled welfare is already influenced by such factors through RES incentives and the European Trading System capping carbon emissions. - 3.24 Carbon costs: modelling facilities allow for the extraction of total carbon emissions resulting from particular market states under different scenarios, thus the carbon savings or increases associated with various levels of interconnection can be presented with commentary. - 3.25 RES integration: modelling facilities allow for the investigation of the impact of interconnection on renewable generation.
+This can be reviewed through investigating the reduction or increase in renewable generation curtailment driven by the optimal level of interconnection being in place in future years, rather than the currently forecast level. - 3.26 Stakeholders have told us that they value the assessment of the impact of interconnection on RES usage, carbon reduction and reduced RES curtailment, and would value greater analysis of the positive impact of increased interconnection on the reduction of a range of other non-CO2 emissions and their role in decarbonising the energy system, in particular an attempt to quantify the monetary value of reduced emissions. - 3.27 Operational costs: Various costs associated with the day-to-day operation of the interconnector, and the maintenance of its components, are omitted from the analysis.
+This is driven by the complexity of defining these costs, per market.
+There is a high correlation between capital spend (which is included) and these operational costs.
+Moreover, there is unlikely to be a substantial variation in the 'standard' operational costs per European market under consideration, hence we believe it is equitable to remove them from consideration for all markets.
+We have received stakeholder feedback that operational costs should be considered within the analysis as they represent a significant proportion of interconnector costs, hence we will revisit how we can include operational costs within the analysis. - 3.28 Ancillary Service costs: For NOA IC 2018/19 we attempted to model the potential impact of interconnectors on services which support system operability.
+This proved to be challenging, and modelling system operability did not fit well within the core NOA for Interconnectors analysis.
+NGESO continues to explore the issues of system operability as part of the System Operability Framework which takes a holistic view of the changing energy landscape to assess the future operation of Britain's electricity networks.
+Subsequently we have received feedback that we should consider system operability costs as part of our assessment of the optimal level of interconnection, hence we will revisit how we can potentially include the impact of interconnectors on system operability and associated ancillary service costs.